-directly enable other

-activities to make a

-contribution to an
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-activities are

-low-carbon

-activities for which

-alternatives are not

-among others have

-yet available and

-greenhouse gas

-emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-substantial
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-objective.
-Transitional In nuclear energy
+In fossil gas In nuclear energy